dorythecat/TransforMate/docs/commands/transformation/export_tf.md

     so you can use them freely for your projects, modify, and propose changes to them.

 !!! warning
-    TSF is backwards compatible with all previous versions, but TMUD is not.
+    TSF is backwards compatible with all previous versions (except v0, deprecated since v2.0.0), but TMUD is NOT.

 The current specification, here described, is TSFv1.0, used since v1.5.0.
 The documentation for v0 will not be released, but every version since v1 will be kept